Tales from the Crypt (TV series): Spin-offs

 The success of the series led Universal Pictures to make a three picture deal with the Crypt Partners to produce three Crypt-branded feature films.

 Films

 The first Crypt-branded feature was Tales from the Crypt Presents: Demon Knight (1995).
-Directed by Ernest Dickerson from a screenplay by Ethan Reiff, Cyrus Vorhis and Mark Bishop, it became a commercial success.
-Three weeks before starting prep on Demon Knight intended follow up –a psychological thriller called Dead Easy–, Universal changed its mind, canceled Dead Easy and had the creative team make Tales from the Crypt Presents: Bordello of Blood instead.
+Directed by Ernest Dickerson from a screenplay by Ethan Reiff, Cyrus Vorhis, and Mark Bishop, it became a commercial success.
+Three weeks before starting prep on an intended Demon Knight follow-up—a psychological thriller called Dead Easy—Universal changed its mind, canceled Dead Easy and had the creative team make Tales from the Crypt Presents: Bordello of Blood instead.

 The film Ritual (2002) was not produced as a Tales from the Crypt film, but is considered to be a third entry in the Tales series.

 Tales from the Cryptkeeper

 In 1993, a Saturday morning cartoon called Tales from the Cryptkeeper was spun off from the HBO series.
 Produced by the Canada-based Nelvana for ABC in the United States and YTV in Canada, the violence of the prime-time series was substantially toned down and the gore was omitted.
 Nelvana employed a child psychologist to review the scripts to ensure the episodes would be suitable for young viewers.
 The Cryptkeeper puppet was considered as the host for the series, but it was ultimately decided that it might frighten youngsters, so instead an animated version was created.
 John Kassir reprised his role.

 Kassir later stated "Nelvana created a kinder, gentler personality for the children's Cryptkeeper, and it feels a little uncharacteristic at times".
 In addition to the Cryptkeeper, EC Comics' mascots The Vaultkeeper and The Old Witch made frequent appearances, often fighting with the Cryptkeeper for control of the show's hosting duties.
 The series lasted three seasons on ABC with 39 episodes.
 The third season was on CBS in 1999, with 13 episodes, under the title New Tales from the Cryptkeeper.